James July-August 2025 web - Flipbook - Page 29

 said Wellstar’s closure of Atlanta

-website, since 2013 18 Georgia hosborn, “had a significant impact” on his
+website, since 2013 18 Georgia hosMedical, where his daughter Nia was

 Caylee Noggle, president and